FOUR LAKES TASK FORCE

 hydroelectric power generation

-Given there are significant issues with Boyce Hydro, the hydropower licenses and FERC (Federal Energy Regulatory Commission), the hydropower licenses have become a burden to our mission to restore our lakes.
-The Edenville Dam license was previously revoked.
-The Sanford Dam will need to be relicensed for hydro, and Secord and Smallwood dams require electrical upgrades to the power plants and interconnections.
-These conditions make it economically unfeasible to recover the investments needed to keep hydro and will slow the time it takes to rebuild the dams.
+At this time it is economically unfeasible to recover the investments needed to keep hydro and it would slow the time it takes to rebuild the dams.
 There may still be a future for hydro, potentially beyond the 2030 timeframe after the dams are rebuilt, but not in transition.

 When will Smallwood Lake be brought up?
-The estimated lake return date for Smallwood Lake is between 2022-2024.
+The estimated lake return date for Smallwood Lake is 2026.

 When will Wixom Lake be brought up?
-The estimated lake return date for Wixom Lake is between 2025-2026.
+The estimated lake return date for Wixom Lake is 2028.

 When will Sanford Lake be brought up?
-The estimated lake return date for Sanford Lake is mid-2025.
+The estimated lake return date for Sanford Lake is 2026.

 Why did FLTF file motions to get dismissed from the class action lawsuits?
 FLTF works on behalf of the counties toward a sustainable solution for the community.
 Our actions have been the opposite of “deliberative indifference,” as some lawsuits stated.
 For almost two years leading up to the dam failure event FLTF was proactively pursuing a long-term solution for the lakes and dams, and it will continue to do so.